fastshout/fastshout-geomag/pkg/egm96/README.md

 the geoid height at any location can be interpolated.

 This package calculates the geoid height at any location via interpolation of the NGA grid.
-Currently, a bilinear interpolation is used
+Currently, a bilinear interpolation is used.

+## Usage
+The most common usage will be to create a location corresponding to a GPS-derived latitude, longitude, an